2014 World Cup Visitor’s Guide: Tickets

 If you want to keep prices low, Condor (serving Europe, flying out of Frankfurt, Germany) and Copa Airlines (serving North America, through Panama City) offer budget flights.
 Copa Airlines takes you to Brazil through Panama, flying only Boeing 737 aircraft (see our Airliners: Know Your Aircraft article for more).

 FOR U.S. CITIZENS: Brazil requires all American travelers to obtain a visa prior to arrival.
 Brazil has a reciprocal visa policy with all countries.
 Call or visit your nearest Brazilian Embassy or Consulate for more information.
-Click here for how to contact the Brazilian Embassy in Washington, D.C.

 The World Cup